Fenris42/Fenris42.github.io/Game_Modding.md

 ### Retrospective:
 - I wanted to experiment with resolving this technically as well as designing a fair and balanced alternative path inline with the default recipe.
-- As a long time player of Minecraft it was nice to work on something that effected the game itself
+- As a long time player of Minecraft it was nice to work on something that effected the game itself.
-- Now that I know how to write recipes I can make future alternate recipes as needed
+- Now that I know how to write recipes I can make future alternate recipes as needed.
-- I might consider writing a small mod in the future
+- I might consider writing a small mod in the future.

 ---